DirectoryTree/LdapRecord-Docs/core/v3/testing.md

 To test various LDAP operations to your LDAP server, LdapRecord provides a test utility called `LdapFake`.
-This class extends the core `Ldap` class used for interacting with your server and running raw PHP `ldap_*` methods.
-The `LdapFake` class then overrides and intercepts these methods with the ability to add method expectations, similar to Mockery.
+This class extends the core `Ldap` class used for interacting with your server and running the PHP `ldap_*` methods.
+The `LdapFake` class then overrides and intercepts these methods, providing the ability to add method expectations, similar to Mockery.

 To retrieve the `LdapFake` instance, you may call the `getLdapConnection` method after setting up a `DirectoryFake`: